illescasDaniel/Optional/README.md

 // Return the original value or nullptr in case the object is not initialised to a non-null value inline Type valueOr(const Type& other)

+// Return the original value or an empty string in case the object is not initialised inline Type orEmpty()

 inline bool isNull() const
 inline bool isNotNull() const